gummyworm/monster/docs/debugger.md

 to the user program.
 This could be dangerous, but is likely necessary in many cases.
 A nearly finished game, for example, will require the user gives over control to the program in order to play that game.
+That said, take caution when using this command and **expect to lose any unsaved state**

 #### NOTES ON MEMORY SWAPPING